ravikrcsia/robo_ads/README.md

 #### dock_controller.py (`dock_controller_node`)

-The `dock_controller.py` script is designed for autonomous docking of a robot using a back camera and the lidar sensor.
+The `dock_controller.py` script is designed for the autonomous docking of a robot using a back camera and the lidar sensor.
 The script utilizes various ROS messages and services to receive and process data from sensors, calculate errors, and generate velocity commands to guide the robot to a charging dock.

 The script uses a PID-like controller to calculate the linear and angular errors based on the robot's current position and orientation, and the goal position and orientation of the charging dock.
 The linear and angular gains (`kp_linear` and `kp_angular`) are used to adjust the velocity commands.